 Short battery life

-The last laptop on the list is a Dell Inspiron.
+The last gaming laptop on the list is a Dell Inspiron.
 It has an Intel Core i5-7200U laptop CPU.
 It is a powerful CPU for tasks that require heavy processing power.
-It is a great laptop CPU with an integrated Intel HD Graphics 620 GPU, it is definitely one of the better-integrated GPUs in laptops and can handle low-end games such as Minecraft and CSGO.
+It is a great laptop CPU with an integrated Intel HD Graphics 620 GPU, it is definitely one of the better-integrated GPUs in gaming laptops and can handle low-end games such as Minecraft, CSGO, and a range of casual games.

-As for the RAM, 8GB of DDR4 RAM is always enough for advanced multitasking and switching between apps.
+As for the RAM, its 8GB DDR4 RAM is always enough for advanced multitasking and switching between apps.

 It has 256GB of SSD storage which is a decent amount considering the fact that it is SSD storage, allowing for much faster transfer speeds and very quick boot times (compared to traditional hard disk drives).